 Here is how to make sautéed cinnamon apples with pie crust.

-Step 2: Roll out the pie dough.
-On a lightly floured sheet of parchment paper, roll out the pie dough to about ⅛-inch thickness.
-Don't worry if it isn't perfectly round, we're going to cut it into pieces anyway.
+Step 3: Roll out pie crust.
+On a lightly floured sheet of parchment paper, roll out the pie crust to about ⅛-inch thickness.
+Don’t worry about making it perfectly round; it will be cut into pieces later.
+Brush the rolled-out dough evenly with the cinnamon-sugar mixture.

-Step 3: Brush with butter mixture.
-Brush the pie dough with the cinnamon sugar butter mixture.
-Place the parchment paper with the dough on a baking sheet.
-Bake for roughly 15 minutes, or until it turns golden brown.
-While the crust is baking, move on to preparing the sautéed apples.
+Step 4: Bake the pie crust.
+Transfer the parchment paper with the dough onto a baking sheet.
+Bake for about 15 minutes, or until the crust is golden brown.
+While the crust bakes, move on to the apples.

-Step 4: Sauté the apples.
-In a large, deep skillet or sauté pan, melt the butter over medium heat.
+Step 5: Sauté the apples.
+In a large, deep skillet or sauté pan, melt 2 tablespoons of butter over medium heat.
 Add the thinly sliced apples and lemon juice.
-Cook for about 8-10 minutes until the apples start to soften.
+Cook for 8-10 minutes, stirring occasionally, until the apples start to soften.

-Step 5: Add sugar and spices.
+Step 6: Add sugar and spices.
 Reduce the heat to low and add the brown sugar, granulated sugar, cinnamon, nutmeg, and salt to the apples.
-Stir well to coat.
-Let the apples cook for an additional 5-7 minutes, stirring occasionally.
-The apples should be tender but still have a slight bite to them.
+Stir well to coat the apples evenly.
+Continue cooking for an additional 5-7 minutes, stirring occasionally, until the apples are tender but still have a slight bite.
 Remove from heat.

 How to Store

-- Refrigerator- Store the sautéed apples in an airtight container in the refrigerator for 5-7 days.
+Store sautéed apples in an airtight container in the refrigerator for up to 1 week.

 Let's Connect!